lbTarrell/ultrasaagain/data/nlu.md

 - If you want to sell your product you must advertise it.
 - If you want to be anybody, you must work hard.
 - I want your advice, sir.
+- i need a friend
+- I want a friend

 ## intent:disgust
 - This is so disgusting